 - Communal lawn area

-Two of the Eco-Cottages are identical, with 2 bedrooms (a double and twin/double) and 2 bathrooms apiece, an open-plan lounge, diner and kitchen.
-The third differs slightly as its upstairs twin bedroom has a lower ceiling height so only works for children, and just has 1 bathroom.
+There are three eco-cottages, adjacent to each other.
+Two are identical, with 2 bedrooms (a double and twin/double) and 2 bathrooms apiece, an open-plan lounge, diner and kitchen.
+The third (Constantine) differs slightly as its upstairs twin bedroom has a lower ceiling height so only works for children, and it has just one bathroom.
 All have bi-fold glass doors opening onto a gravel patio garden; wood-burning stoves are a treat in the colder months.
 Decor is simple but stylish – creams, browns, chic lighting.
 Coastal artwork by Darrel’s late father, artist David Wheeler, adds splashes of colour.

-The detached stone cottage, Trevone, is much bigger and more private – plus it has a large garden.
-Its 2 bedrooms are light-filled, with colourful cushions and throws, and its all on one level.
+Set apart from the others, the detached stone cottage Trevone - a converted barn - is bigger and more private, plus it has a large lawned garden.
+Its 2 bedrooms are light-filled, with colourful cushions and throws, and it's all on one level.

 White travertine bathrooms are a highlight in all cottages, with waterfall taps, free-standing baths and drench showers.